wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 Yes, every button has its own div class (e.g. "really_simple_share_twitter") for easy customization inside the theme css files.
 Plus, the div surrounding all buttons has its own class "really_simple_share".

+= Is it possible to show the buttons anywhere inside my theme, using a PHP function? = Yes, you can call the really_simple_share_publish($link='', $title='') PHP function, passing it the link and the title used by the buttons.
+You shouldn't leave the parameters blank, unless the code is put inside the WP loop.
+For example, use this code to create buttons linking to the website home page: echo really_simple_share_publish(get_bloginfo('url'), get_bloginfo('name'));

 = How about other social networks? =
 We'll see!